ppaschos/management-1/docs/staff-meeting.md

 OSG Area Coordinators are asked to attend or send a delegate to ensure broad representation.

 1. (2 min) Review [OSG calendar](https://indico.fnal.gov/categoryDisplay.py?categId=86) for updates
-1. (3 min) Collect topcis for discussion time
+1. (3 min) Collect topics for discussion time
 1. (30 min) Team presentation and discussion
 1. (25 min) Discussion of interesting challenges